Eufy HomeVac Lightweight Review

 It didn't do as well at cleaning under furniture, only reaching about 9.75" under our simulated sofa — a stark comparison to the 37.5" of the top models.

-This model is one of the quietest models of the entire group, as shown in the chart below.
+This model is one of the quietest models of the entire group.

 This model included no additional accessories and has swivel steering, but it is somewhat limited.